 5. Compatibility

 Make sure the subwoofer you choose is compatible with your existing audio system.
-Check the impedance and power rating of your amplifier to ensure it can handle the subwoofer.
+Check your amplifier’s impedance and power rating to ensure it can handle the subwoofer.

 6. Brand Reputation